 Guidance on Bursary Awards for Students

 The EDC welcomes applications from anyone who would like to learn more about the practice of early dance through continuous study with expert teachers.
-Dancers, actors, musicians, students of history etc are all eligible to apply, as the aims of our programme set out below.
+Dancers, actors, musicians, students of history etc are all eligible for support, as the aims of our programme set out below.

 The Aims of EDC Bursary Awards